 Looking Further Ahead

 Like any skier, I like to follow both the short-term forecast and long-term climate trends. but I’m not in the business of trying to predict the weather.
 Still, I have hope, worry, and speculation for the future.
 The Salt Lake Tribune recently reported, “Resorts at lower elevations, like Park City, Canyons and Deer Valley, could see more rain and 10 percent less snow with even another 1.8-degree rise in temperature.”

 It’s not all bad.
 For one thing, as that same news story points out, people are noticing and recognizing the danger.
 Plus, warming temperatures should also hold more moisture, mitigating some of the effects.
+Supposedly.
 The resorts keep getting better and better at making their own snow.
 Everything feels almost like it’s in its heyday, where as long as the next snowfall is coming, you can pretend everything is going to be good forever.